Frequently Asked Questions

 About half of our students come directly from undergraduate programs.
 The others vary widely in age, from those with a few years of work experience, to those who are beginning a second career.
 We encourage students to learn from and assist one another, and we appreciate the life experience of our students.

-Can I complete the program at the Bucks or Montgomery County Campuses without going to the Main Campus, or vice versa?
+Can I complete the program at the Montgomery County Center without going to the Main Campus, or vice versa?

 What is the longest amount of time before the degree needs to be completed?